Horace Ivory

-Horace Orlando Ivory (born August 8, 1954) is an American former professional football running back in the NFL from 1977 through 1982.
+Horace Orlando Ivory (born August 8, 1954) is an American former professional football player who was a running back in the National Football League (NFL) from 1977 through 1982.
 He attended Nolan Catholic High School from 1968 to 1972 where he was a TCIL All-State running back.
-He was offered a football scholarship to Notre Dame University but for academic reasons, went to Navarro Junior College before transferring to the University of Oklahoma for his junior and senior seasons.
+He was offered a scholarship to play college football for the Notre Dame Fighting Irish, but for academic reasons, went to Navarro Junior College before transferring to the Oklahoma Sooners program for his junior and senior seasons.

-Ivory was a member of two national championship teams while at Oklahoma.
+Ivory was a member of two national championship teams while at the University of Oklahoma.
+He rushed for 1390 yds on 213 carries in his 22 games with the Sooners (6.5 avg).

-He was named to the NFL All-Pro team as a kick returner after the 1980 season with the New England Patriots.
+He was selected in the second round of the 1977 NFL draft by the New England Patriots.
+Ivory was named to the NFL All-Pro team as a kick returner after the 1980 season with the Patriots.